Welcome to this beginner’s guide of blogging!

 Fast forward to September 2018 and we’ve got a thriving community of over 900 bloggers (connected through the Facebook Group) and about 60-70 people who come to the monthly meetings in person, here in Madrid.
 (Most people are based in and around Spain as we all tend to have a love for the country in common but it’s not to say that you can’t join, too.)

-I have learned so much about blogging, copywriting, content creation, website maintenance, photography, SEO, pitching, branding and more in the past year and a half!
-And I’ve met pro bloggers such as the infamous Mr. Chorizo, Sally from Passports & Plates, and one of the founders of Las Morenas de España to name a few.
+I have learned so much about blogging, copywriting, content creation, website maintenance, photography, SEO, pitching, branding, and more in the past year and a half!
+And I’ve met seasoned bloggers such as the infamous Mr. Chorizo, Sally from Passports & Plates, and one of the founders of Las Morenas de España (which has since rebranded to Master Your Move Abroad for women of African descent) to name a few.

 Can’t find a Meet Up or collaboration group in your city?
 Start one yourself!